Undergraduate Research Opportunities

 WXML teams consist of a faculty mentor, graduate student, and 2-5 undergraduate students.
 The underlying goal of all WXML projects is to contribute to mathematical research while also making it accessible to the general public.
 Students must apply to the program.

-The Undergraduate Research Program (URP) works toward ensuring that all UW undergraduates who wish to enrich their education with research obtain such experience.
-The URP facilitates research experiences for undergraduates with UW faculty members across the disciplines
+The Office of Undergraduate Research works toward ensuring that all UW undergraduates who wish to enrich their education with research obtain such experience.
+We facilitate research experiences for undergraduates with UW faculty members across the disciplines

 AMS Research Experiences for Undergrads